top of page

 • You know you are comfortable both mentally and physically

-• You are aware of your partner's history especially any existence of infections or sexually transmitted infections (STIs)
+• You are aware of your partner's history especially any existence of infections or sexually transmitted diseases (STDs)

 • You are able to communicate to your partner about any boundaries/ discomforts